Radiotherapy for invasive bladder cancer

 Having your treatment

 You have radiotherapy in the hospital radiotherapy department.
 Treatments are usually once a day, from Monday to Friday, for up to 6 or 7 weeks.
 Each treatment only takes a few minutes.
-You may have chemotherapy at the same time (concomitant chemoradiation).
+You may have chemotherapy at the same time (concomitant chemoradiotherapy).
 You may also have chemotherapy before the radiotherapy.

 Radiotherapy generally causes tiredness and sore, red skin in the treated area.
 It can also irritate the bladder and bowel.
 This can cause a need to pass urine very often, pain when passing urine and bowel problems, usually diarrhoea.